x4204/webls/README.md

 ## TODO

-- in-browser file preview:
+- `webls.py`
-  - based on mimetype (pdf, png, jpg, etc.)
+  - handle other cases besides `is_dir()` and `is_file()`

+- handle directory names with special characters (`asd?`, `asd#`, etc.)
+  - currently 404 is returned

 - cover with tests

+- check if it looks ok in other browsers

 - security
-  - search for url attacks + symlink traversal; analyze; try to secure agains these kinds of attacks (also see `bottle.static_file`)
+  - search for url attacks + symlink traversal; analyze; try to secure against these kinds of attacks (also see `bottle.static_file`)

-- `webls.py`
-  - handle other cases besides `is_dir()` and `is_file()`

-- syntax highlighting

-- download
 - support downloading a directory (with confirmation; zip)

+- ?syntax highlighting for text files